codeneuro/neurofinder/README.md

 ]
 ```

-If you are working in Python, you can generate this file by storing your results in a list of dictionaries and writing it to JSON:
+If you are working in `python`, you can generate this file by storing your results in a list of dictionaries and writing it to JSON:

 ```python
 import json